-The tragedy of 9/11 not only left thousands of people dead, but also numerous others with a debilitating, fatal disease: mesothelioma.
-More and more people who helped with the aftermath of 9/11 are developing life-threatening illnesses, and unfortunately, this number is expected to grow even larger in the future, due to the long dormancy period that many people with mesothelioma experience.
+The tragedy of 9/11 not only left many people dead, but it left many others with a debilitating, fatal disease: mesothelioma.
+More and more people who helped with the aftermath of 9/11 are developing life-threatening illnesses and the number is expected larger in the future, due to the long dormancy period that many people with mesothelioma experience.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.